Skip to content

 Adjust the system’s behavior using these toggle options:

-• Run on Development Mode: Not Recommended Enable this mode to activate development features.
+• Deprecated Run on development mode: Enable this mode to activate development features.
 Will be deprecated in the future.
 Requires a system restart.

-• Delete Old Data on App Update: Automatically clears outdated application data and old Docker images when updates are applied, ensuring efficient use of storage.
+• Delete old installed image on app update: Automatically clears outdated application data and old Docker images when updates are applied, ensuring efficient use of storage.

-• Delete Old Data on App Uninstall: Removes all residual data and old Docker images when an application is uninstalled, keeping your storage organized.
+• Delete old installed image on app uninstall: Removes all residual data and old Docker images when an application is uninstalled, keeping your storage organized.

 • Save Settings: Applies all modifications made in the settings panel.